 - Spring semester—not offered

-- International students are required to submit TOEFL or IELTS scores to comply with the university's English Language Proficiency Requirements.
+- International students are required to submit TOEFL, IELTS, or DuoLingo scores to comply with the university's English Language Proficiency Requirements.

 - Once recommended for admission, international students must send a Financial Statement.